fedbiomed/fedbiomed/docs/user-guide/researcher/training-plan.md

 In the case of scikit-learn, Fed-BioMed already does a lot of the heavy lifting for you by providing the `FedPerceptron`, `FedSGDClassifier` and `FedSGDRegressor` classes as training plans.
-These classes already take care of the model, optimizer, loss function and related dependencies for you, so you only need to define how the data will be loaded.
+These classes already take care of the model and loss functions for you, so you only need to define how the data will be loaded, how to optimize the model and the dependencies.
 For example, in the case of `FedSGDClassifier`:

 ```python
 from fedbiomed.common.training_plans import FedSGDClassifier